-No trip to Mexico City is complete without a visit to the Museo Nacional de Antropología.
+No trip to Mexico City is complete without a visit to the anthropology museum – the Museo Nacional de Antropología.
 Considered one of the greatest museums on the planet, the massive structure houses an extensive collection of pre-Columbian Aztec and Mayan artefacts.
 It is located in the north end of beautiful Chapultepec Park.

 We decided to visit the museum early on in our vacation, in order to get a better understanding of the pre-Columbian history of Mexico, before we started visiting the other major sites around Mexico City (specifically Teotihuacan and Tenochtitlan).
 We were rewarded with an overwhelming amount of information, provided through gorgeous displays of precious artefacts, full-scale reconstructions of parts of important buildings, and a seemingly endless parade of gigantic statues, some dating back well over 2,000 years.
 Of particular note were the statue of Coatlicue and the Stone of the Fifth Sun (commonly called the Aztec Calendar Stone, but this is a misnomer as the stone is no longer believed to have filled any astrological or astronomical function), located in the Sala Méxica, directly opposite the main entrance.